awsdocs/amazon-ecs-developer-guide/doc_source/taskdef-envfiles.md

 **Important**
 We recommend storing your sensitive data in either AWS Secrets Manager secrets or AWS Systems Manager Parameter Store parameters\.
 For more information, see [Passing sensitive data to a container](specifying-sensitive-data.md)\.
-Environment variables specified in the task definition are readable by all IAM users and roles that are allowed the `DescribeTaskDefinition` action for the task definition\.
+Environment variables specified in the task definition are readable by all users and roles that are allowed the `DescribeTaskDefinition` action for the task definition\.
 Environment variable files are objects in Amazon S3 and all Amazon S3 security considerations apply\.
 See the below section [Required IAM permissions](#taskdef-envfiles-iam)\.

 You can pass environment variables to your containers in the following ways: